reflex-dev/reflex-web/docs/getting-started/introduction.md

         ),
         rx.tabs.content(
             rx.markdown(
                 """Each page is a Python function that returns a Reflex component.
-You can define multiple pages and navigate between them, see the [Routing](/docs/routing) section for more information.
+You can define multiple pages and navigate between them.

 - Start with a single page and scale to 100s of pages
                 """